Kylie Jenner’s New Skincare Product Is Being Slammed By Doctors

 Other dermatologists have also weighed in, with one claiming that using abrasive scrubs can lead to couperose skin, otherwise known as broken capillaries, per The Washington Post.

-Kylie’s video unsurprisingly raved about the product, with Kylie even claiming that it was “secret” to fresh and glowing skin.
+Kylie’s video unsurprisingly raved about the product, with Kylie even claiming that it was her “secret” to fresh and glowing skin.

 However, despite Kylie’s fame, social media has been far from impressed.
 Thousands of tweets slammed the product, boding ill for its May 22 release.